Uniswap/governance-seatbelt/README.md

 # Project slug can be found in the URL of your project: https://dashboard.tenderly.co/<username>/<project_slug>/transactions
 TENDERLY_PROJECT_SLUG=projectName

-# Set to 1 if running locally, or 0 for CI (a value of 0 is currently unsupported)
+# Set to 1 if running locally, or 0 for CI
 RUNNING_LOCALLY=1

 # Define the DAO name and the address of its governor